team-arnold/nosh/README.md

                 ./build

+* We use the drush-alais because we want to do all of our work in one place, ie. not ssh in and out of the vagrant-box

-* For usage of the drush-alias you simply typ "drush" adding “@xxx” after drush. ex;
+* For usage of the drush-alias you simply type "drush" adding “@xxx” after drush. ex;

-                drush @257 cc all
+                drush @257 status

+* Now, try the above command!

 * For install type: